CRYPTSETUP(8) Maintenance Commands CRYPTSETUP(8)

 loop-AES.

-cryptsetup supports mapping of TrueCrypt, tcplay or VeraCrypt
+Cryptsetup supports mapping of TrueCrypt, tcplay, or VeraCrypt

-never changes TCRYPT header on-device.
+never changes the TCRYPT header on-device.

-configuring kernel yourself, enable "User-space interface for
+available.
+If you are configuring the kernel yourself, enable

-(CRYPTO_USER_API_SKCIPHER .config option).
+"Cryptographic API" section (CRYPTO_USER_API_SKCIPHER .config

 valid passphrase and keyfiles.